Our whale trips

 We strictly practice soft encounters, meaning that the whales largely dictate the course and timeframe of the encounter.
 We never chase or harass the animals, but approach them slowly and calmly, evaluate their behaviour and then decide how to continue.
 If the whales show signs of being distressed, we cease contact and continue our search for whales that are more receptive to an interaction with us.

 We understand that it is many a people's dream to swim with a Humpback Whale and we strive to make it happen whenever we can.
 It is good to realise though that the whales are wild animals and you will be observing them in their natural environment.
-Swimming may or may not be possible depending on the whales' behaviour, their reaction to us and the weather conditions.
+Swimming may or may not be possible depending on the whales' behaviour, their reaction to our presence and the weather conditions.

 However, thanks to more than a decade of experience working with Humpback Whales and our respectful approach technique, we often get rewarded with exhilarating in-water encounters that create unforgettable memories for our guests.